Cobalt: Why is it so important and what are its prospects over the next 5 years?

 For this reason, each EV battery needs ~9kg of cobalt and some need as much as 20kg, according to the International Energy Agency.

-Just look at the forecast from FastMarkets below for the growth over the next decade.
+Just consider the forecast from FastMarkets below for the growth over the next decade.
 It estimates 14% CAGR growth over the next decade.

 Benchmark Mineral Intelligence has its own forecasts, anticipating demand to reach 388kt by 2030, more than double what it is today.
 It is also anticipated by this point that there will be a supply deficit, even accounting for mines that are expected to be operational by then.